NevoGadassi/NevoGadassi/README.md

 <h1 align="center">Hi there👋, I'm Nevo Gadassi</h1>
-<h3 align="center">  Computer Science & Math Student at Ariel University</h3>

 <p align="center">Welcome to my GitHub profile!
-I'm Nevo Gadassi, a third-year student pursuing a degree in Computer Science & Math at Ariel University.
+I’m Nevo Gadassi, a graduate in Computer Science & Mathematics from Ariel University.
 As a dedicated and passionate software engineer, I love turning ideas into reality through coding and problem-solving.</p>

 <p align="center">👨‍💻 Explore my diverse range of projects on (https://github.com/NevoGadassi) to see my coding journey and the solutions I've crafted.</p>